chinapedia/wikipedia.abstract.en/Page/Central_Europe.md

 Religion

-Catholic_Church_by_Country_in_Europe.PNG (map) as well as large Protestant populations]]Juden_1881.JPG Central European countries are mostly Catholic (Austria, Croatia, Czech Republic, Hungary, Liechtenstein, Luxembourg, Poland, Slovakia, Slovenia) or mixed Catholic and Protestant, (Germany and Switzerland).
+(map) as well as large Protestant populations]] Central European countries are mostly Catholic (Austria, Croatia, Czech Republic, Hungary, Liechtenstein, Luxembourg, Poland, Slovakia, Slovenia) or mixed Catholic and Protestant, (Germany and Switzerland).
 Large Protestant groups include Lutheran and Calvinist.
 Significant populations of Eastern Catholicism and Old Catholicism are also prevalent throughout Central Europe.
 Central Europe has been a centre of Protestantism in the past; however, it has been mostly eradicated by the Counterreformation.[179][180][181]
 The Czech Republic (Bohemia) was historically the first Protestant country, then violently recatholised, and now overwhelmingly non-religious, nevertheless the largest number of religious people are Catholic (10.3%).
 Romania and Serbia are mostly Eastern Orthodox with significant Protestant and Catholic minorities.

 Before the Holocaust (1941–45), there was also a sizeable Ashkenazi Jewish community in the region, numbering approximately 16.7 million people.[182]